 Be realistic for what you are claiming for.
 Ridiculous yet true travel insurance claims that have been denied include people claiming for the lack of snow during a skiing trip, not seeing a certain animal whilst on safari, for persistent rain whilst on holiday in Scotland, or for a parachutist landing on the tent of a family camping trip.

 Almost unbelievably, there have been cases of people claiming on their insurance because they were denied onto a flight, when they had in fact booked the wrong date or flights from the wrong airport.
 The most famous story is that of a man who attempted to board a plane in Manchester, UK when he had incorrectly booked his flight from Manchester, New Hampshire.
 Your travel insurance will not cover this, always double check your flight details prior to booking.

 General Wise Traveller Tips To Travel Insurance

-Insurance companies do take claims seriously and they do have strict procedures to process claims, be aware of these and your claims will generally go smoothly.
+Insurance companies do take claims seriously and they do have strict procedures to process claims, being aware of this will make your claims generally go smoothly.

 If you travel 2 or more times a year or expect to be away for more than 15 days per year consider an annual multi trip travel cover.

 Be cautious with reading to much into customer reviews around travel insurance.
-Most negative reviews due to denied claims will more often than not be because of one of the above reasons and not because the insurer wants to deny a legitimate claim.
+Most negative reviews are due to claims being denied and will more often than not be because of one of the above reasons, not because the insurer wants to deny a legitimate claim.

 ||If you believe you have a legitimate claim that has been denied, do not hesitate to have it escalated.
 Be sure of your facts, be able to substantiate your claim and be persistent.